unocss/unocss/README.md

 By default UnoCSS will scan for components files like: `.jsx`, `.tsx`, `.vue`, `.md`, `.html`, `.svelte`, `.astro`.

 `.js` and `.ts` files are not included by default.
-You can add `@unocss-include` anywhere in the file that you want UnoCSS to scan at per-file bias, or include `*.js` or `*.ts` in the configuration to make all js/ts files as scan targets.
+You can add `@unocss-include`, per-file basis, anywhere in the file that you want UnoCSS to scan, or add `*.js` or `*.ts` in the configuration to include all js/ts files as scan targets.

 ### Inspector